wavefrontHQ/docs/pages/doc/proxies_version_history.md

 - Supports native socket transport, which improves ingestion performance on Linux

 ## Version 4.4
-- Adds ability to ingest logs on a TCP port, in addition to the previously supported Filebeat logs (see [Sending Log Data Metrics To Wavefront](integrations_log_data))
+- Adds ability to ingest logs on a TCP port, in addition to the previously supported Filebeat logs (see [Log Data Metrics Integration](integrations_log_data))
 - Fix rare bug where an old proxy would not be stopped during the upgrading process, causing the old proxy to run until `service wavefront-proxy restart`
 - Miscellaneous stability and reliability improvements